webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 alters the angle along the color wheel, just like the [[css/functions/hue-rotate|'''hue-rotate()''']] CSS function.
 Setting
-'''luminanceToAlpha''' (no '''values''' necessary) produces an alpha channel from bright pixels, useful in producing image masks and other effects described below.
+'''luminanceToAlpha''' (no '''values''' necessary) produces an alpha channel from bright pixels, useful to produce image masks as described below.

 <div style="display:inline-block">